 Me, my backyard is mostly the domain of my adventure-seeking two, Opie and Lucy.
 They rampage through it at will, trying to seek and sniff out every little bit of trouble they can get their noses into.
 The vegetable garden is out of their reach because it's fenced off, although they do spend a lot of time looking at it and then me with soulful eyes, trying no doubt to hatch a plan to get in.

 My recipe today is for a really simple but really special pasta dish that uses cashew cream.
-Cashew cream, popularized by the great vegan chef Tal Ronnen, is nothing but a very creamy, very delicious paste of soaked cashews.
+Cashew cream is nothing but a very creamy, very delicious paste of soaked cashews.
 It makes a great substitute for cream in any dish--and a healthier one as well.

 To make this dish, I add a little zip to my cashew cream with a chipotle chilli pepper.
 You can buy chipotle chillis in adobo sauce at any supermarket, in the South American foods aisle.
 It is usually available in little cans and, when refrigerated in an airtight box, it lasts forever.
 In my kitchen it's an indispensable ingredient: I use it to add some smoky, sassy chutzpah to anything from curries to quesadillas to pasta.